Introduction

 Disadvantages

-Although Droid Transfer and Google backup can save your SMS and MMS messages, they cannot access WhatsApp Messages.
+Although Droid Transfer and Google backup can save your SMS, MMS and RCS messages, they cannot access WhatsApp Messages.

 How to export WhatsApp chats from Android:

-When exporting a WhatsApp chat, you have a plethora of options including saving to Google Drive, Dropbox and OneDrive, or sending the chat via email, Gmail or text message.
+When exporting a WhatsApp chat, you can choose to save to Google Drive, Dropbox and OneDrive, or send the chat via email, Gmail or text message.

 How to backup WhatsApp chats from Android:

-5. Tap "Account" to select or add your Google Drive account.
-Backup WhatsApp Chats
+- Tap "Account" to select or add your Google Drive account.

 Backing up your messages in this way enables you to restore your WhatsApp messages to your phone if anything should happen to it.
 You can even use the backup to restore your messages and media to another phone!